DENNKA/SubtitleShaker/README.md

         translate        Translate dialogues
            -f  --from             Source language
-           -t0 --to               End language WORK ONLY ru
+           -to --to               End language WORK ONLY ru

   -q         --quiet   Deleted
 ==============================================================